 - Nuts and seeds: Almonds, Brazil nuts, walnuts, chia seeds, macadamia nuts, pumpkin seeds, sunflower seeds.

 - Nut and seed butter: macadamia, pecan, walnut, hazelnut, and almond.
-You just have to make sure it’s not one that loaded with sugar and hydrogenated oils, neither of which are good for your keto lifestyle.
+You need to make sure it's not one that loaded with sugar and hydrogenated oils.
+Neither are good for your keto lifestyle.